 All County departments must verify the vaccine status of all employees.
-All County facilities identified in the July 26th, August 5th, and August 19th State Public Health Orders (including health care, long-term care, and correctional facilities) must verify the vaccine status of all workers, including employees, contractors, and volunteers.
+All County facilities identified in the July 26th, August 5th, August 19th, and December 22nd State Public Health Orders (including health care, long-term care, and correctional facilities) must verify the vaccine status of all workers, including employees, contractors, and volunteers.

-- 1. Pursuant to the CDPH Guidance for Vaccine Records Guidelines & Standards, the County will accept the a photo or a scanned copy of any of the following records as proof of vaccination: - a.
+1. Pursuant to the CDPH Guidance for Vaccine Records Guidelines & Standards, the County will accept a photo or a scanned copy of any of the following records as proof of vaccination:

+- a.
 COVID-19 Vaccination Record Card (issued by the Department of Health and Human Services Centers for Disease Control & Prevention or WHO Yellow Card) which includes name of person vaccinated, type of vaccine provided and date last dose administered); OR - b.
 Documentation of COVID-19 vaccination from a health care provider; OR - c.
-Digital record that includes a QR code confirming the vaccine record as an official record of the state of California. - Please note: The proof of vaccination staff provide may be used by the County of San Mateo (1) Occupational Health Coordinator, (2) Risk Manager, (3) Community Contact Tracers, (4) County Contact Tracers, and (5) County Safety Officers to prevent, manage, and respond to COVID-19 transmission and exposure risk. - 2.
-Employees are to upload their proof of vaccination to Workday so the County can verify their vaccination status. - a.
+Digital record that includes a QR code confirming the vaccine record as an official record of the state of California.

+Please note: The proof of vaccination staff provide may be used by the County of San Mateo (1) Occupational Health Coordinator, (2) Risk Manager, (3) Community Contact Tracers, (4) County Contact Tracers, and (5) County Safety Officers to prevent, manage, and respond to COVID-19 transmission and exposure risk.

+2. Employees are to upload their proof of vaccination to Workday so the County can verify their vaccination status.

+- a.
 Employees who are required to comply with the July 26, 2021 State Health Orders must have uploaded their proof of vaccination by August 23, 2021 (or as soon thereafter as the employee is fully vaccinated), as specified in that Order. - b.
-Employees who are not subject to that State Health Order must upload this proof of vaccination by November 15, 2021. - 3.
-Workers who are not fully vaccinated, or for whom vaccine status is unknown or documentation is not provided, must be considered unvaccinated.
+Employees who are not subject to that State Health Order must upload this proof of vaccination by November 15, 2021. - c.
+Employees who are required to comply with the December 22, 2021 State Health Orders on booster vaccinations must upload their proof of vaccination booster by February 1, 2022 or, for those not yet eligible for a booster by February 1, 2022, no later than 15 days after becoming eligible for the booster dose.

+3. Workers who are not fully vaccinated, or for whom vaccine status is unknown or documentation is not provided, must be considered unvaccinated.